-Why are properties being down valued and is there anything you can do about it?
+Why do properties get down valued and is there anything you can do about it?

 Disclaimer